-Going online, or calling insurance companies will cut out the middleman, and you’ll be able to compare a range of options.
+Going online (car insurance search engine), or calling insurance companies will cut out the middleman, and you’ll be able to compare a range of options.
 This can be useful for you to see how different insurance companies differ on similar policies, as well as see how the customer service operation is at companies.

 This option is not available from all insurance companies and can be time consuming, though.

 Use a Comparison Tool